FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 | 10                                          | Timestamp                                |
 | 11                                          | Regular Expression                       |

-## Comparison of different BSON types
+## Comparison of values with different BSON types

-For comparing different BSON types, each BSON type has a predefined order of comparison assigned.
+To compare values of different BSON types, use the predefined order of comparison assigned to each BSON type.
 For example, Null BSON type has the lowest order of comparison 1, so Null is less than any other BSON values.
 Boolean BSON type on the other hand has the order of comparison 8, a BSON type such as ObjectId with a lower order of comparison is less than a Boolean value and a BSON type such as Timestamp with a higher order of comparison is greater than a Boolean value.